alertbox/todomvc-cucumber-protractor/README.md

 │
-├── .babelrc                                 # Defines presets for Modern Javascript support ├── .eslintignore                            # Everything that must be excluded from coding styles ├── .eslintrc.yaml                           # Defines javascript coding styles ├── .gitignore                               # Everything that must be excluded from the git repo ├── .npmrc                                   # Node configurations for workspace ├── package.json                             # Our javascript and node dependencies
+├── .babelrc                                 # Defines presets for Modern Javascript support ├── .eslintignore                            # Everything that must be excluded from coding styles ├── .eslintrc                                # Defines javascript coding styles ├── .gitignore                               # Everything that must be excluded from the git repo ├── .npmrc                                   # Node configurations for workspace ├── package.json                             # Our javascript and node dependencies